microtrain/bootcamp/06-CSS/01-CSSBasics.md

     </script>
 ```

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/53cd932bba3279823f34b26b80794c08a4edd316) Now if you reload the page, mave the width to less than 960px and press menu, you notice not much has changed.
+[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/53cd932bba3279823f34b26b80794c08a4edd316) Now if you reload the page, move the width to less than 960px and press menu, you notice not much has changed.
 We will fix this by setting the nav to a block level component.

 ```css
 @media only screen and (max-width: 960px)  {